 Lolostock/ShutterstockEating a hearty breakfast high in protein has been linked in numerous studies to weight loss and a lower BMI, yet so many dieters try to cut out the "most important meal of the day" to save calories.
 This strategy can backfire later in the day when extreme hunger prompts you to eat everything in sight.
 It's no accident that nearly 100 percent of people on the National Weight Loss Registry—a database of people who've lost at least 40 pounds and kept it off for a year or more—report eating breakfast every day.

 Cook at home

 Goran Bogicevic/ShutterstockFood prepared at home is not only likely to be cheaper and more nutritious, but it may also be more likely to help you lose weight, even if you're not cooking "diet" recipes, according to a study done by Cornell University.
 Home cooks have more control over portion sizes and ingredients, and don't feel compelled to finish everything on their plate because they paid someone else to make it and serve it to them.
 Plus leftovers make healthy eating a cinch the next day as well.
-Here's how to reheat leftovers to get the best taste.
+Make sure you know these biggest weight loss myths.

 Water, water, water